 Somerset data center gets approval

 Aug.
-7—A bitcoin mining data center owned by Lake Mariner Data LLC to be built on the grounds of the former coal energy plant in the Town of Somerset has cleared site approval for the project by the town's planning board — with some conditions.
+8—SOMERSET — A bitcoin mining data center owned by Lake Mariner Data LLC to be built on the grounds of the former coal energy plant in the Town of Somerset has cleared site approval for the project by the town's planning board — with some conditions.

 Thursday night at Somerset Town Hall was filled with speakers on both sides of the issue.
 Some said the data center was an unbearable hardship to residents due to noise, light pollution, as well as rising energy costs once the project is fully operational.
 Others took into consideration that the town needed the tax revenues and jobs created by such a project.